 How to hide man boobs

-It’s easy to fix man boobs with gynaecomastia surgery.
-In the meantime, you might want to hide large male breasts until you can get it treated.
+Gynaecomastia surgery can remove the abnormal breast gland.
+In the meantime, you might want to hide large male breasts until you can get them treated.
 Living with embarrassment about male breast size is unfortunate, because it can be fixed with a simple surgery.
 A lot of men resort to hiding enlarged breasts, sometimes for decades.
-Perhaps they just don’t know there is an effective gynaecomastia treatment.
 Different ways that men cover up male breasts include:

 1. Taping your chest down